hallon-heyman/katacoda-scenarios/hallon123/step5.md

 Start by searching for the different events you sent. like `hello world` and if you wrote some other .

-To search for all your data you can search for entire indexes by typing `index=main`.
+To search for all your data you can search for entire indexes by typing `index="main"`.
 This should show all the events because we specified that incomming data to the HEC will be stored in this index but you could ofcourse create different indexes to organise your incoming data.
-If `index=main` does not work, try `index = history`.
+If `index="main"` does not work, try `index = "history"`.
 These are the indexes you added in the previous step!

 Another way to search for events is by searching for a specific timerange of the incomming events. this can be done with the keywords `earliest=[+|-]<time>` and `latest=[+|-]<time>` for example `earliest=-1m` will display events from 1 minute ago to the current time, if there were events incomming at this time.
+Keep in mind that the longer you wait the higher value on `<time>` is needed.
+If you set the `<time>` to `-1h` it should encapsulate all the event you sent during this tutorial.

 ## close down
 When you are done with this tutorial you want to make sure that you close down the container, as is good docker practice.
 This can be done by wrriting `docker container ls` and copying the unique idnetifier for the splunk container.
 And the executing the command `docker stop <id of container>` and if you want to you can also remove the container with `docker rm <id of container>`